← Back to Blog

 Getting the Right Insurance

-Standard homeowner’s insurance usually doesn’t cover short-term rentals.
-You’ll need specialized insurance to protect against property damage and liability related to guests.
+Standard homeowner's insurance typically does not cover short-term rentals.
+You will need specialized insurance to protect against property damage and liability related to guests.

 What's Next for Local Rentals